-Today (26 June) is a bittersweet day as South Africa marks the 65th anniversary of the Congress of the People where thousands gathered to endorse the Freedom Charter.
+Today (26 June) South Africa marks the 66th anniversary of the Congress of the People where thousands gathered to endorse the Freedom Charter.
 But it is of particular significance to those who also remember the man who wrote its economic clauses, the late Professor Ben Turok, whose birthday happens to fall on the very same day.

 Staff of the organisation that he founded in 1986, the Institute for African Alternatives (IFAA), remember Turok on this day with special respect and fondness.
 They note his struggle for justice and an end to apartheid, a commitment that lasted more than 70 years, and kept him working at it until only days before he died.

-The IFAA team today for the first time marks the anniversary of the launch of the Freedom Charter without its long-term director and editor of its flagship journal, New Agenda.
-They plan to get together online to drink a digital toast to the man, known to them as “Prof,” who has led the organisation since its inception.
-The staff was often treated to his reminiscing about his years in jail and later in exile.
+The IFAA team marks the anniversary of the launch of the Freedom Charter an proposes a digital toast to our founding director and editor of its flagship journal, New Agenda.
+The staff fondly remember often being treated to his reminiscing about his years in jail and later in exile.
 Under his leadership they engaged with radical economics that promoted social and political policy based on the rights set out in our Constitution.

 During his twenties he was a full-time ANC organiser for the Western Cape and part of his job was collecting demands to be taken to the Congress of the People.
 He has recalled receiving a letter from the National Action Council organising the Kliptown congress requesting him to comment on the economic clauses in the Charter.